LyashenkoGS/lyashenkogs.github.io/content/home/about.md

 * Performance testing (Jmeter).
 * Devops.
 Development, monitoring, deployment containerized applications in a Kubernetes cluster.

 CV: [here](https://docs.google.com/document/d/1hqxy9tdmyYxsufKG0nBQHqVUERCgVsHXHEKvvb8Y0nA/edit?usp=sharing).

 - [Reviews in facebook](https://www.facebook.com/KyivJavaCourses/).
 - [My social education project.
 Peer Lab #Java](https://www.facebook.com/groups/PeerLabJava/).
 - [Livecoding](https://www.youtube.com/playlist?list=PLMd4DH1AF3ayDGJxFweQnbC3ajhqIiIXH).

+Services:

+- Consulting.
+You want to create a project or faced some technical problems with an existing one.
+- Mentorship.
+One to one session over Skype.
+Help to prepare for an interview, whiteboard session, etc..
+- Conducting interviews.

 Don’t hesitate to contact me if you have any questions.